understandability

 IGCSE Accounting 0452 - 7.2 Accounting Policies

-Accounting policies are the principles and methods that an organisation uses when preparing its financial statements.
-They provide a framework for consistent and comparable reporting.
-Choosing appropriate accounting policies is crucial as they can significantly impact the reported financial performance and position of a business.
+Accounting policies are the principles and methods that an entity adopts when preparing its financial statements.
+They provide a framework for consistent accounting treatment of transactions and events.
+These policies are not dictated by accounting standards but are chosen by management, within the bounds of accounting standards.

 Why are Accounting Policies Important?